Bremen Hut (Ilsenburg)

 The Bremen Hut (Bremer Hütte) in the Harz Mountains is a refuge hut and shelter in that part of the Harz National Park lying within the borough of Ilsenburg (Harz) in Harz district in the German state of Saxony-Anhalt.

 Location

 The Bremen Hut is situated in the High Harz inside the Harz National Park.
-It stands in the Ilse valley near the Upper Ilse Falls (Obere Ilsefälle) about half way as the crow flies between the town of Ilsenburg to the north-northwest, which lies on the northern rim of the Harz, and the Brocken to the south-southwest, at 1,141.1 metres above sea level the highest mountain in the Harz.
+It stands in the Ilse valley near the Upper Ilse Falls (Obere Ilsefälle) about halfway as the crow flies between the town of Ilsenburg to the north-northwest, which lies on the northern rim of the Harz, and the Brocken to the south-southwest, at 1,141.1 metres above sea level the highest mountain in the Harz.
 To the west is the Scharfenstein (697.6 m) and to the east is the forest inn of Plessenburg (ca. 542 m).
 The hut itself is found at an elevation of 530 metres above sea level (NN).